PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Simplify-Module-Manifests.md

 On the down side, it requires the management of additional files when working on manifests, which isn't necessarily simplifying manifest management.

+### Add a `-BackwardCompatible` parameter to `New-ModuleManifest`

+@iSazonov proposed we consider adding a `-BackwardCompatible` switch parameter to `New-ModuleManifest`.
+When that parameter is used, the manifest would be generated in a backward compatible format with new values being stored in `PrivateData`.
+Otherwise, it would generate the manifest in the latest format with new values stored at the root.

+Based on how parameters have been added in recent versions, that would work for now, but going forward how would this work?
+For example, if one or more new keys are added to PowerShell 7, and then others in 7.x or 8, how would you generate a manifest to target the appropriate downlevel version?
+For that reason, I don't believe this is a good option to move forward with.

 ### General consideration to keep in mind

 While some people may find it difficult to justify these changes, at a minimum we need to have a clearly defined strategy for module manifest creation/consumption going forward that isn't held back by downlevel versions of PowerShell.
 In particular, we need to know where new keys should be stored, ideally in a way that makes sense to end users and is easy to manage.
 Please keep that in mind while considering the options presented here.